davidprush/bashrc-test/README.md

-Here's a README.md file for the provided Bash script: markdown
 # Custom Bash Configuration Script

 This script enhances the Bash shell startup process with additional features like environment setup, a Fish shell switcher, and storage information display.